How to Make Organic Compost Tea

 "manure tea", they are the "liquid gold"

 of flower, herb, and vegetable gardening.
-It's the perfect organic fertilizer,
+It's the perfect organic liquid

-to feed all of your plants.
-If you are not currently making and using Compost
+fertilizer, to feed all of your plants.
+If you are not currently making and

-Tea, you are likely spending money for a liquid fertilizer.
-Don't you think
+using Compost Tea, you are likely spending money for a liquid fertilizer.

-it's time to stop spending hard earned cash, and use free, easy to make,
+Don't you think it's time to stop spending hard earned cash, and use free,

 Yes, organic compost tea is easy to make.
 It's a by-product of the composting

-process.
-You can make it, by soaking compost in water for a few days.
-The
+pile or composter.
+You can also make it, by soaking compost in water for

 When is the best tea time for your plants? ..........Anytime!
 Any and every